Input file format

 ...

-: A given timestamp (first coloumn) with a custom unit along with the data (second column) and a startdate
+startdate_timestamp: A given timestamp (first column) with a custom unit along with the data (second column) and a startdate

 # time_definition: startdate_timestamp